Questions to ask yourself when planning for retirement

 Related article: It’s important to protect your financial health

 6. How do you feel about retirement?

 Probably the simplest question to ask.
 How do you feel about retiring?
-My view on my retirement plan has completely changed over the past 25 years.
+My view of my retirement plan has completely changed over the past 25 years.
 My plan says I can retire at 60 but as I look around and see what retirement is I think I might just work for a few more years beyond that.
 I love my job, I will have income coming in to pad my retirement accounts.
 The fact that I could live into my 90s perhaps makes me wonder how I could fill 30 years of retirement.
 Everyone is different.
-I have some clients who say they will never retire and I have other that can’t wait.
+I have some clients who say they will never retire and I have others that can’t wait.
 Everything in between as well.

 Related article: Getting ready for retirement: The retirement checklist